ayvacs/Proton/docs/connect-event.md

 }
 ```

-If you want to connect multiple functions to a single event, use the "Connections" Special Property instead.
+If you want to connect multiple functions to a single event, use the "Events" Special Property instead.

 ``` lua linenums="1"
 new "TextButton" {